 Part 1: What are DK and Df

 DK is the abbreviation of dielectric constant, and it can be represented by ε and εr.
-DKs definition can be the ratio of the capacitance of a capacitor containing a dielectric to the capacitance of a vacuum capacitor of the same volume.
-Its calculation formula is as below:
+DK's definition can be the ratio of the capacitance of a capacitor containing a dielectric to the capacitance of a vacuum capacitor of the same volume.
+Its calculation formula is below:

-Besides, for signal stability, high-frequency PCBs materials should also have low TCDK, which represents the dielectric's ability to maintain stable DK at changing temperatures.
+Besides, for signal stability, high-frequency PCB materials should also have low TCDK, which represents the dielectric's ability to maintain stable DK at changing temperatures.

 Df is the abbreviation of dielectric loss factor, and it can be represented by tanδ.
-Dd' definition can be: in an alternating electric field, due to the hysteresis effect of the dielectric conductivity and polarization, a phase difference occurs between the current phasor and voltage phasor flowing in the dielectric, and a phase angle is formed.
+Df's definition can be: in an alternating electric field, due to the hysteresis effect of the dielectric conductivity and polarization, a phase difference occurs between the current phasor and voltage phasor flowing in the dielectric, and a phase angle is formed.
 And Df is the tangent value of this phase angle.
 From Df's definition, you can see that when a dielectric has high Dk, its hysteresis effect of conductivity and polarization is conspicuous, and as a result, signal loss is much.
-We use high-frequency materials to transmit the high-frequency radiation with the smallest possible attenuation, so definitely, we do not wish much signal loss occurs.
+We use high-frequency materials to transmit high-frequency radiation with the smallest possible attenuation, so we definitely do not wish for much signal loss to occur.
 Besides, signal loss leads to energy loss and generates heat in the circuit board.
 That's why high-frequency/high-speed PCB materials should have low Df.

 Part 2: How Do DK and Df Change at Different Frequencies, Temperatures, and Moisture Levels